rurreac/slider/README.md

   Commands  Description

   bg         Puts Console into background and returns to logging output
-  certs     Interacts with the Server Certificate Jar
   connect    Receives the address of a Client to connect to
   download   Downloads file passed as an argument from Client
   execute    Runs a command remotely and returns the output
   exit       Exits Console and terminates the Server
   help       Shows this output
   sessions   Interacts with Client Sessions
+  shellcode  Runs a ShellCode on the target Client (Experimental)
-  socks     Runs / Stops a Socks server on the Client SSH Channel and a Listener to that channel on the Server
+  socks      Runs or Kills a Reverse Socks server
   upload     Uploads file passed as an argument to Client
 ```

 #### Commands walk through